SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/03-Mongoose-Overview.md

 - It provides a **straight-forward**, **schema-based** solution to **model** your application data

-  * The *schema* describes the fields of the properties
+  * the *schema* describes the fields of the properties

 - Since MongoDB is a schema-less NoSQL document database, we can store **JSON** documents in it